 At LaSalle Preparatory School

-The LaSalle Preparatory School’s In School Enrichment Program is an educational nutrition class designed for students in grades seven and eight for 16 weeks, which runs during the morning ASP class.
+The LaSalle Preparatory School’s In School Enrichment Program is an educational nutrition class designed for students in grades seven and eight for 10 weeks, which runs during both lunch periods.
 This program serves anywhere from 12-14 students in each cohort.
 Avoiding the traditional lecture model, F BITES combines various techniques, including hands-on learning, peer support, guest speakers and learning modification to introduce healthier eating habits and practices to youth at crucial developmental academic and vocational stage.